digital-fabric/extralite/README.md

 ### Features

-- A variety of ways to get back query results: row as hash, row as array, single column, single value.
+- A variety of methods for different data access patterns: row as hash, row as array, single single row, single column, single value.
 - Iterate over records with a block, or collect records into an array.
 - Parameter binding.
 - Get last insert rowid.